dpath-maintainers/dpath-python/README.rst

 Example: Merging
 ================

-Also, check out dpath.util.merge.
+Also, check out dpath.merge.
 The python dict update() method is great and all but doesn't handle merging dictionaries deeply.
 This one does.

 .. code-block:: pycon

-    >>> help(dpath.util.merge)
+    >>> help(dpath.merge)
-    Help on function merge in module dpath.util:
+    Help on function merge in module dpath:

     merge(dst, src, afilter=None, flags=4, _path='')
         Merge source into destination.
 Like dict.update() but performs